philmon4/linuxretrobasic/README.md

 Current state
 =============
-make.sh script compiles code under 64bit Ubuntu.
+make.sh script compiles code under 64bit Ubuntu it's fairly usable at the moment.
+Looking at the code, the floating point handling might not be complete re. exponent formatted numbers.
+Needs loads and save commands before it is really usable.

 *  Terminal display:
 Integrated an MIT licensed readline function***1** for line editor.
-Also clear screen and cursor positioning using vt100 escapes.
+Also clear screen and cursor positioning using vt terminal escapes.
 Terminal IO tested using in gnome terminal.
 This should work using a serial terminal like screen too.
 So it could be ported to other platforms at this point.
+The readline module comes with a bunch of terminal utility functions.
+I need to check those out and maybe dump my vtxxx utilities.

 * Interpreter:
 Some basic commands, and program entry seem to work.
 [TODO, get some test written] Fixed a 'bug' in integer value tokens, removing assumption of longs being 4 byte, which might be true in Arduino, IDK.

+Added an EDIT command to BASIC so edit <n> will preload the line editor with an existing line of code and enable changes without retyping a whole line.

 Stages